petterreinholdtsen/public-domain-free-imdb/README.md

 ![Movie release year histogram](histogram-year.png "Histogram of movie release year")

-For earhc consulted source, a JSON file is generated.
+For each consulted source, a JSON file is generated.
 The JSON format look like this:

 ```